Cryptographic Specifications of CryptPeer

 Objectives:

-- the cryptographic primitives used;
+- to describe normatively the public cryptographic primitives used;

-- to provide a basis for:
+- to provide a public reading basis for developers, security architects and auditors.

 2. Functional and Cryptographic Scope